 In many ways, oil and gas is a simple business.
 Bain’s experience designing and implementing performance management systems for oil and gas companies suggests that much of the gain can come from focusing on a few vital metrics.
 These metrics can help produce consistent, high-quality forums for strategic discussions and decision making, which in turn lead to decisive action.
 Accountabilities for these actions must also be clear.
 Agreeing on the required behaviors—and the consequences of failing to follow them—is the glue that holds together successful performance management.

-Riccardo Bertocco is a partner with Bain & Company in Dallas, and John McCreery is a Bain partner in Singapore.
-Both work with the firm’s Global Oil & Gas practice, and John leads the Oil & Gas practice in the Asia-Pacific region.
+John McCreery is a Bain partner in Singapore.
+He leads the firm's Oil & Gas practice in the Asia-Pacific region.